patricksurry/g3/README.md

 }
 ```
 [Gauge components](#gauge) use [D3 dispatch](https://github.com/d3/d3-dispatch) to register interest
-in the named metric so that the containing [panel](#panel) can send updates as the metric changes.
+in their designated metric so that the containing [panel](#panel) can send updates as the metric changes.

 ### Gauge